sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/creating_multiple_changesets_in_large_repositories.md

 ## Overview

-Campaigns can produce a lot of changes in a single repository and in order to make reviewing and merging them easier, it might make sense to split the changes up into multiple changesets.
+Batch Changes can produce a lot of changes in a single repository and in order to make reviewing and merging them easier, it might make sense to split the changes up into multiple changesets.

 That can be done by using [`transformChanges`](../references/batch_spec_yaml_reference.md#transformchanges) in the batch spec to group the changes produced in one single repository by directory and create a changeset for each group.